jgmalacarne/dtmii2/README.md

 Survey instruments and their associated SurveyCTO code can be found in the "Survey Instruments" folder.

 The de-identified datasets associated with each survey can be found in the "Data" folder.
-They include:

-Baseline (dtmii_baseline2_noid.dta)

 Users will be able to merge across datasets using the `stableid` variable a unique identifier within each year of the data.